Wronskian

-In mathematics, the Wronskian of n differentiable functions is the determinant formed with the functions and their derivatives up to order n – 1.
-It was introduced in 1812 by the Polish mathematician Józef Wroński, and is used in the study of differential equations, where it can sometimes show the linear independence of a set of solutions.
+In mathematics, the Wronskian of $n$ differentiable functions is the determinant of a matrix formed by the functions and their derivatives up to order $n-1$.
+It was introduced in 1812 by the Polish mathematician Józef Wroński, and is used in the study of differential equations, where it can show the linear independence of certain sets of solutions.

 Definition

-The Wrońskian of two differentiable functions f and g is $W(f,g)=f g' - g f'$.
+The Wronskian of two differentiable functions $f$ and $g$ is $W(f,g)=f g' - g f'$.